A lot of people know the Smurfs. The original comic book series, Johan and Peewit? Not so much.

 The Scrappy: A lot of people had nicer things to say about Smoogle compared to Nanny Smurf when they both were introduced in season eight.

 Seasonal Rot: The final season was a Retool of the series that saw the Smurfs lost in time and traveling through different eras trying to get home.
+The worst offender is the unusual exaggeration on the slapstick (for example in "Cave Smurfs") and the replacement of Gargamel's voice actor.
 The change proved unpopular and led to ratings to plummet, which led to the series' cancellation shortly after.

 Some folks on YouTube noticed the similarity between The Smurfs theme song and the scatting melody of the J. Geils Band's "Centerfold", both of which came out in 1981.